dyvelop/current-user-bundle/README.md

 In this example the current user will be set automatically as author of an article before persisting it to the database.

 Currently, only the `prePersist` and `preUpdate` lifecycle callbacks are implemented.
-Feed free to contribure some more ;)
+Feel free to contribute some more ;)